 The proposed project would include the development of an industrial park within an approximately 353.5-acre portion of the project site, located immediately south of Bayou Way.
 The industrial park would allow for construction of up to 5,204,500 sf of industrial uses on approximately 235.6 acres, as well as approximately 98,200 sf of retail/highway commercial uses, including approximately 73,400 sf of hotel/hospitality, on approximately 13.4 acres.
-The project site also includes several nonparticipating parcels, comprised of approximately 83 acres, and the proposed project would result in first tier entitlements for future industrial uses of approximately 1,404,800 sf on those parcels.
+The project site also includes several nonparticipating parcels, comprised of approximately 83 acres, and would result in first tier entitlements for future industrial uses of approximately 1,404,800 sf.
 Finally, the project site includes 37.9 acres of Caltrans I-5 fee title ROW, which would not be developed as part of the proposed project.
 (DEIR, p.
-3-1, 3-4 to 3-5, 3-8)
+3-1, 3-4 to 3.5, 3.8)